w3c/wai-curricula/content/designer/visual-design.md

 Students should be able to:

-* use clear and distinguishable styles for links, buttons, form labels and instructions, and text
+* specify clear and distinguishable styles for links, buttons, form labels and instructions, and text
 * specify customizable style properties to support content readability, including:
   * font types
   * font sizes